Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

-Testing on a synthetic spectrum
+T on a synthetic spectrum
 ===============================